 You start pre-dawn at the local market with their chefs, and then it’s back to Bali Asli to learn to make the most amazing Indonesian cuisine.

-We experimented with many things at this school, including local rice wine, homemade hibiscus tea, chicken satay, and more.
+We experimented with so many things at this school, including local rice wine, homemade hibiscus tea, chicken satay, and so much more.
 Our taste buds were in heaven.
 Sign us up for the life of a Balinese lady, please!

 Where Is It?
 Jl.
 Gelumpang, Karangasem, Kec.
 Karangasem, Kabupaten Karangasem, Bali 80811, Indonesia